 Hamburg is one of Germany’s rainiest cities and it gets cold.
 Remember to pack accordingly (ie don’t be like me and turn up with a Sicilian summer wardrobe in September).

 Eat seafood!
 You may think of bratwurst when you think of typical German cuisine but Hamburg has delicious fresh seafood that you absolutely have to try (the Sunday morning Fischmarkt (fish market) is a must for seafood lovers!).
-Hamburg local delicacies include eel soup, pickled herring and labskaus, which is an odd mix of corned beef, herring, fried egg, potatoes and pickles!
+Local Hamburg delicacies include eel soup, pickled herring and labskaus, which is an odd mix of corned beef, herring, fried egg, potatoes and pickles!

 The Reeperbahn area is home to many brothels and strip clubs.
 Though seedy, it is very safe.
 Most strip clubs charge entrance (the ones I saw were around €12-15), and you should beware of the ones that don’t, as they make up for it with their drinks prices!